Wizcorp/tina.js/README.md

 Note: Do not hesitate to contribute by reporting issues or by submitting your own components and interpolations.

 Warning: Still in beta version!
+Do not be shy, [report issues](https://github.com/Wizcorp/tina.js/issues)

 ## How to use